B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/modules/IdentifyParalagousLoci.rst

 Description
 -----------

-The `IdentifyParalogousLoci` module parses command-line arguments and initiates the process to identify paralogous loci in a schema.
-This module sets up an argument parser to handle various command-line options for identifying paralogous loci and then calls the main function of the `IdentifyParalogousLoci` class with the parsed arguments.
+The `IdentifyParalogousLoci` module is a comprehensive tool designed to identify paralogous loci within a genomic schema.
+This module is essential for researchers and bioinformaticians who need to detect and analyze paralogous loci, which are genes that have evolved by duplication within a genome and may have similar but not identical functions.

 Features
 --------